MadalinPinzaru/proiect_tdm/content/authors/vasile-vizi/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Highlight the author in author lists? (true/false)
-highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Reviewers
-  - Writers
+  - Viewers
 ---

-Gheorghe Popescu is a human being that enjoys watching all types of movies.
-He will be the first to enter the cinema when a new movie launches and will eat all the popcorn there is.
-He also enjoys nachos & cheese on Saturdays when he's at the cinema.
+Vasile Vizionaru' is a simple man that enjoys staying in the front of the TV, or ocasionally in front of the cinema screen, and watch a good movie.
+He gets his chills from the huge amount of cool beer he drinks as the movie is running.
+He likes to crack a cold one with the boys in the backyard.